Apache Kafka

 Type | source , sink |

-Delivery guarantee | at least once or exactly once, based on configuration |
+Delivery guarantee | at least once |

-Compatibility | most Kafka 2.x and 3.x-compatible broker clusters including: |
+Compatibility | Most Kafka 2.x and 3.x-compatible broker clusters including: |

 Additional Kafka Support